Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 ```

 In both cases, a `running-config` must be saved out to non-volatile storage in a startup configuration file.
-If it is not, the password will revert to default on the next boot.
-This is the exact same behavior as standard managed Ethernet switches.
+If it is not, then the password will revert to default on the next boot.
+This is the same behavior as standard managed Ethernet switches.

 ## SNMP credentials